DePhoegon/delbase-forge/README.txt

 ---
 Tested & verified
 ==========
-Custom Template Jsons
+Custom Template JSONs
 - Stairs
-== allows Insides to be different than the outsides (including the top)
+== allows Insides to be different from the outsides (including the top)

 - Walls
 == Allows the walls to have separate textures between the side & top, (walls)